mflatt/not-a-box/README.txt

 Status and thoughts on various Racket subsystems:

- * Immutable vectors, string, and byte strings are a problem.
-The current implementation keeps a weak hash table of all immutable objects, and every checked `vector-set!`, `string-set!`, or `bytes-set!` consults the table.

  * "core-struct.ss" is half an implementation of Racket structures, with structure-type properties, applicable structs, `gen:equal+hash`, and so on in terms of Chez records.
 Applicable